-This document contains questions that can be asked of an elections official, such as your city or county clerk.
-You could use it in conjunction with inviting an official to visit your classroom.
+This document contains questions that can be asked of an elections official, such as your city or county clerk or registrar.
+You can use it in conjunction with inviting an elections official to visit your classroom (in-person or virtually) or when taking a field trip to a clerk's office.